L3DEVIL/VphonegagaInject/README-MOBILE.md

 If successful, it will ask you to install the APK.
 It may ask you to allow installation from unknown sources.
 Please allow when asked

-Open the app.
-If it works, congratulations :))
+Open the app to test

 # Files to work with and making changes